Bible Study

 And who receives the first announcement?

-And there were shepherds living out in the fields nearby, keeping watch over their flocks at night.
-An angel of the Lord appeared to them... — Luke 2:8-9 (NIV)
+And in the same region there were shepherds out in the field, keeping watch over their flock by night.
+And an angel of the Lord appeared to them...Luke 2:8-9 (ESV)

 Not priests.
 Not kings.
 Not scholars.
 Shepherds.
 Men whose job was raising lambs — quite possibly lambs destined for Temple sacrifice.